raunaksaigal/sass_layout_creater/README.md

 - It must have node installed on the system
 - It must have neovim installed on the system (if neovim is not installed use the script `sass_initiation_note.ps1`)
 - It must have vs code installed
+- Execution of powershell scripts must be allowed (open powershell as administrator run the following `set-executionpolicy remotesigned`)